Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-script which changes the working directory to the usershome directory
+script which displays current directory contents in along format